nirbhaybagmar/DataFocuedPython-JobsScraper/README.md

         xattr -d com.apple.quarantine /path/to/chromedriver
         ```

-6. Command to run all the process in one command i.e scrape the data, clean the data, create database, populate database, run the application
+6. Command to run all the process in one command i.e scrape the data, clean the data, run the application
     ```
     python run_commands.py
     ```